Agglomerated dark cork

 Finishing: Colorless or colorful matt varnish that enhances and protects the natural beauty of the wood.
 The varnish has a special UV protection that prevents discoloration, and also forms a water repellent layer.

 Sustainability: The natural qualities of beauty, coloration, durability, and easy conservation make Portuguese stone an efficient raw material.
-This industry in Portugal presents an extremely interesting in environmental and social sustainability: while extraction and transformation techniques are exceptionally competitive and of the highest quality, the more artisanal and manual techniques that are unique and irreplaceable have not been lost.
+This industry in Portugal presents an extreme interest in environmental and social sustainability: while extraction and transformation techniques are exceptionally competitive and of the highest quality, the more artisanal and manual techniques that are unique and irreplaceable have not been lost.

 Oak veneer